Bush Doctrine: Criticism and analysis

 The Bush Doctrine resulted in criticism and controversy.
 Peter D. Feaver, who worked on the Bush national security strategy as a staff member on the National Security Council, said he has counted as many as seven distinct Bush doctrines.
-One of the drafters of the National Security Strategy of the United States, which is commonly mistakenly referred to as the "Bush Doctrine", demurred at investing the statement with too much weight.
-"I actually never thought there was a Bush doctrine", said Philip D. Zelikow, who later served as State Department counselor under Secretary of State Condoleezza Rice.
+One of the drafters of the National Security Strategy of the U.S., which is commonly mistakenly referred to as the "Bush Doctrine", demurred at investing the statement with too much weight.
+"I actually never thought there was a Bush doctrine", said Philip Zelikow, who later served as State Department counselor under Secretary of State Rice.
 "Indeed, I believe the assertion that there is such a doctrine lends greater coherence to the administration's policies than they deserve."
-Zbigniew Brzezinski, Jimmy Carter's national security adviser, said he thought there was no "single piece of paper" that represents the Bush Doctrine.
+Zbigniew Brzezinski, President Jimmy Carter's National Security Advisor, said he thought there was no "single piece of paper" that represents the Bush Doctrine.

 Experts on geopolitical strategy note that Halford Mackinder's theories in "The Geographical Pivot of History" about the "Heartland" and world resource control are still as valid today as when they were formulated.

 In his 2007 book In the Defense of the Bush Doctrine, Robert G. Kaufman wrote: "No one grasped the logics or implications of this transformation better than Halford Mackinder.
 His prescient theories, first set forth in Geographical Pivot of History, published in 1904, have rightly shaped American grand strategy since World War II.
 Mackinder warned that any single power dominating Eurasia, "the World Island", as he called it, would have the potential to dominate the world, including the United States."
 Kaufman is a political scientist, public policy professor and member of The Shadow Financial Regulatory Committee.
 He said in an interview about the book: "I wrote this book because of my conviction that the Bush Doctrine has a more compelling logic and historical pedigree than people realize."

 The Bush Doctrine was polarizing both domestically and internationally.
 In 2008, polls showed there was more anti-Americanism than before the Bush administration formed the Bush Doctrine; this increase was probably, at least partially, a result of implementing the Bush Doctrine and conservative foreign policy.